forex_data.data_management package

 - Return type:

-Get years list for ticker - must be implemented by subclasses.
+Get timeframes list for ticker - must be implemented by subclasses.

 - create_tickers_years_dict()[source]